🌿 A Personal Message from Ya’Acov & Susannah 🌿

 As we prepare to enter the sacred field of this year’s Long Dance, we want to share something personal with you — a reflection on why this ceremony continues to be the most powerful piece of work we offer each year.
 Whether you’re joining us in person, holding the prayer from afar, or feeling called to support the not-for-profit and powerful fund-raising nature of this ceremony, from where we stand, you are warmly welcome.

-from ya'acov
+from ya'acov:

 As the Long Dance approaches, I find myself feeling the same mix of humility, gratitude, and awe that I’ve felt every single year we’ve done this.
 The ceremony is as alive and surprising as ever.
 It keeps teaching me, humbling me, healing me.
 And reminding me why I’m here.